Elegy Written in a Country Churchyard: Translations

 Trilingual editions without such imitations were also appearing both in Britain and abroad.
-Gray’s Elegy in English, French and Latin was published from Croydon in 1788.
-The French author there was Pierre Guédon de Berchère and the Latin translator (like Gray and Anstey, a Cambridge graduate) was Gilbert Wakefield.
-In 1793 there was an Italian edition of Giuseppe Torelli's translation in rhymed quatrains which had first appeared in 1776.
-This was printed facing Gray's original and was succeeded by Melchiorre Cesarotti’s translation in blank verse and Giovanni Costa's Latin version, both of which dated from 1772.
-A French publication ingeniously followed suit by including the Elegy in an 1816 guide to the Père Lachaise Cemetery, accompanied by Torelli's Italian translation and Pierre-Joseph Charrin’s free Le Cimetière de village.
+Gray's Elegy in English, French and Latin was published from Croydon in 1788.
+The French author there was Pierre Guédon de Berchère (1746–1832) and the Latin translator (like Gray and Anstey, a Cambridge graduate) was Gilbert Wakefield.
+In 1793 there was an Italian edition of the translation in rhymed quatrains by Giuseppe Torelli (1721–81) which had first appeared in 1776.
+This was printed facing Gray's original and was succeeded by Melchiorre Cesarotti's translation in blank verse and Giovanni Costa's in Latin, both of which dated from 1772.
+A French publication ingeniously followed suit by including the Elegy in an 1816 guide to the Père Lachaise Cemetery, accompanied by Torelli's Italian translation and Pierre-Joseph Charrin's free Le Cimetière de village.

 Such publications were followed by multilingual collections, of which the most ambitious was Alessandro Torri's L'elegia di Tommaso Gray sopra un cimitero di campagna tradotta dall'inglese in più lingue con varie cose finora inedite (Verona 1819).
 This included four translations into Latin, of which one was Christopher Anstey's and another was Costa's; eight into Italian, where versions in prose and terza rima accompanied those already mentioned by Torelli and Cesarotti; two in French, two in German and one each in Greek and Hebrew.
 Even more translations were eventually added in the new edition of 1843.
 By that time, too, John Martin's illustrated edition of 1839 had appeared with translations into Latin, Greek, German, Italian and French, of which only the Torelli version had appeared in previous collections.
 What we learn from all this activity is that, as the centenary of its first publication approached, interest in Gray's Elegy continued unabated in Europe and new translations of it continued to be made.